 In version 2.1 the NSFW filter has been relaxed a bit during training, so this type of image can now be generated.

 The new SDXL 1.0 version that will be released in July 2023 will be distributed in 2 models: the base model and a new one called refiner.
 Both have used images with a resolution of up to 1024x1024 with different aspect ratios.
-The base model uses 2 models for text encoding: OpenCLIP ViT/G from LAION and ViT-L/ from Open AI.
+The base model uses 2 models for text encoding: OpenCLIP ViT-bigG from LAION and CLIP ViT-L from Open AI.
 As for the refiner model, it only uses the OpenCLIP model and has also been trained to refine small details, so its use is image-to-image oriented.
 Both models offer much higher quality than their previous versions, as well as better fidelity of the prompt.
 Added to this is the fact that they are working with the community so they can optimally train and tune the model to create very high quality derived models (as was achieved with SD 1.5).

 To conclude let's recall the main steps of the inference process in Stable Diffusion: